cybercongress/go-cyber/docs/ultimate-commands-guide.md

 **Commission** -  The tokens that you've earned via validating from delegators.

-**Dyson Sphere** - Construct in cyber responsible for energy transformation and routing.
+**Dyson Sphere** - Construct in pussy responsible for energy transformation and routing.

 **Investminting** - Process of convertation Hydrogen to Volts or Amperes, locking certain ammount of H for certain ammount of time produce some V or A.